Hebilicious/server-block-nuxt/README.md

 - *Server blocks are only available in pages components.*

-- *You can't use default exports in server blocks.*
+- *default exports are not available in server blocks.
+Use named exports.*

-Add a server block in a pages component :
+Add a server block in a page component :

 ```html
 <server lang="ts">